The ABCs of High Blood Pressure: Range, Symptoms, and Prevention Explained

 How to Control High BP?

-You can control your hypertension by making lifestyle changes.
+You can control high BP at home with lifestyle changes.
 Here is what to do if BP is high.

 1. Lose weight: Losing weight directly relates to a reduction in blood pressure for individuals suffering from hypertension.